 West Sumatera is home to several Islamic heritage sites and cultural attractions.
 It has stunning diverse nature, from rainforests to beaches, to canyons, to waterfalls.
 It is a perfect destination for adventure lovers and Muslim couples as it offers opportunities for parasailing, hiking, cycling, and surfing.
 West Sumatra’s Mentawai Island is a world-famous surfing destination and was listed as one of the world’s 50 best surfing spots by Surfing Magazine.

 - West Java

 Green Canyon Cave in Pangandaran, West Java

 A nature lover’s paradise, West Java encompasses a wide range of natural attractions, from volcanoes, to jungles, to mountains as well as extensive beaches.
 Its capital Bandung is known for its natural beauty, as well as for its creative industries, including fashion design, with unique clothing sold at factory outlets.
-Badung has a distinct colonial European-style atmosphere combined with captivating traditional arts.
+Badung has a distinct colonial European-style atmosphere ever so muslim-friendly combined with captivating traditional arts.

 Borobudur temple in Yogyakarta.
 Image source: Indonesia Ministry of Tourism website